 Your visa application should be submitted to a Czech embassy at least 60 days before the planned date of your departure to the Czech Republic.
 If there is no Czech embassy or consulate in your country, you can use one in a neighbouring country.
 Please note that it is not possible to apply for a visa in the Czech Republic, only for a visa extension.

 Together with a visa application you are required to submit your confirmation of accommodation in the Czech Republic.
-You can obtain this if you ask us in advance (at ; also see the Living & Housing in Prague webpage) to arrange accommodation in the student halls of residence.
-As sending this confirmation by mail takes some time and messenger services are costly, we can, on request, send your confirmation to the relevant Czech embassy directly by data box.
-Just contact Renata Habětínová at and tell her the name of the Czech embassy where you have chosen to apply.
+You can obtain this if you ask us in advance (at @email; also see the Living & Housing in Prague webpage) to arrange accommodation in the student halls of residence.
+As sending this confirmation by mail takes some time, the best is to arrange a messenger services.
+Just ask Ms. Dana Blichová at @email for her cooperation.

 Documents required by the Czech Embassies/Consulates for VISA Application: